ServiceStack/servicestack.net/MyApp/_posts/2024-02-07_servicestack-endpoint-routing.md

 ### ASP .NET Core IOC

-The primary limitation of ServiceStack using its own Funq IOC is that any dependencies registered in Funq are not injected into Razor Pages/Blazor Components/MVC Controllers etc. registered in ASP .NET Core's IOC.
+The primary limitation of ServiceStack using its own Funq IOC is that any dependencies registered in Funq are not injected into Razor Pages, Blazor Components, MVC Controllers, etc.

-That's why our [Modular Startup](https://docs.servicestack.net/modular-startup) configurations have recommended utilizing custom `IHostingStartup` configurations to register application dependencies in ASP .NET Core's IOC where they can be injected into both ServiceStack Services and ASP.NET Core's external components, e.g:
+That's why our [Modular Startup](https://docs.servicestack.net/modular-startup) configurations recommend utilizing custom `IHostingStartup` configurations to register application dependencies in ASP .NET Core's IOC where they can be injected into both ServiceStack Services and ASP.NET Core's external components, e.g: